Xavier667/EHETM/README.md

 ### LATH

-The **Long-range Atmospheric Turbulence with High-Speed Events (LATH)** dataset contains event and frame measurements captured over real atmospheric paths ranging from 3.5 km to 8 km.
+The **LATH** dataset contains event and frame measurements captured over real atmospheric paths ranging from 3.5 km to 8 km.
 It is intended to evaluate generalization under realistic, long-range turbulence.

 | Distance | Turbulence frames | Events |
 |:---:|:---:|:---:|